Olaparib (By mouth)

 - Some foods and medicines can affect how olaparib works.
 Tell your doctor if you are using any of the following:

-- Aprepitant, boceprevir, bosentan, modafinil, nefazodone, rifampicin, St John's wort, telaprevir
+- Aprepitant, diltiazem, nefazodone, St John's wort, verapamil

-- Do not eat grapefruit or Seville oranges, or drink grapefruit juice while you are using this medicine.
+- Do not eat grapefruit or Seville oranges, or drink grapefruit or Seville orange juice while you are using this medicine.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use an effective form of birth control to keep from getting pregnant during treatment and for at least 1 month after the last dose.
+Women should use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 6 months after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment with the tablet form of this medicine and for 3 months after the last dose.

 - This medicine may cause the following problems:

-- Bone marrow problems, such as myelodysplastic syndrome or acute myeloid leukemia
+- Bone marrow problems, including myelodysplastic syndrome or acute myeloid leukemia

 - Pneumonitis (lung disease)